mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-1.md

 }
 {% endhighlight %}

-Note, that i used the combination of "given" and "expect", instead of "given", "when", "then".
+Note, that I used the combination of "given" and "expect", instead of "given", "when", "then".
 This is mostly a different style regarding the documentation of the test case.
-I use it from time to time when i test a method with a boolean return value that can be evaluated in place.
+I use it from time to time when I test a method with a boolean return value that can be evaluated in place.
 Spocks power assertions allows us to write the last line like this <code>!mario.isGoodCustomer()</code> and forget about the assert keyword.
 For more information about power assertions, you can have a look at this blog post [Spocklight: Assert magic](http://mrhaki.blogspot.de/2010/07/spock-spotlight-assert-magic.html).

 So here's the fully fletched unit test.